rukai/not-webusb-rs/readme.md

   * [sample javascript code](web/not_webusb.js)
   * Or, a rust crate for wasm clients (Not implemented yet)

+## Use cases

-not-webusb is well suited for occasional one time operations. e.g. flashing key mappings for a keyboard.
+* not-webusb is well suited for occasional one time operations, with small amounts of data. e.g. flashing key mappings for a keyboard
+* Sending large amounts of data is possible but very slow. e.g. firmware updates

-Constant live communication with a device is possible, but poorly suited. e.g. reading sensor data.
+* Constant live communication with a device is possible, but poorly suited. e.g. reading sensor data

 ## Browser support